bio-tools/biotoolsDocs/curators_guide.rst

 ^^^^^^^^^
 **An application or suite with a graphical user interface, providing an integrated environment for data analysis which includes or may be extended with any number of functions or tools.
 Includes workflow systems, platforms, frameworks etc.**

+- pick one or more most relevant `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_ that best describe the workbench as a whole (don't try to be exhaustive)

 - describe the attributes of the workbench as a whole, not (typically) individual tools or functions provided by it
 - individual tools included in the workbench, especially where these tools are indepepdently available, should be registered as separate entries
 - individual functions provided by the workbench, especially where these are not independently available, should each be described in their own `function <http://biotools.readthedocs.io/en/latest/curators_guide.html#function>`_